 Rock is the name of a town in Cornwall, England and a town in Australia and is also a dictionary word.

 Delhi is a capital city name (India), a town name (New York, USA), and a brand of bicycles.

-Additional terms with potential geographic connotations mentioned by Work Track members:

 Rivers Murray, Darling, Clarence, and Brisbane in Australia correspond to generic terms.